Try the Full Power of Brosix with 10% lifetime discount!

 “One interesting solution is to have a weekly call with your team that has no agenda.
 Just let people show up and chat.
 They may talk about office politics, their family, or interesting new ideas, gadgets, and techniques.
 Let the creativity flow.
 These sessions can be fun, engaging, and an opportunity to get to know teammates.”

-7. Don’t Overlook Security
+7. Don’t overlook security

 Don’t Overlook Security